thedavidfraser/distilledcms/README.md

 ## index.html and start.html

-Start HTML is an "empty" HTML document which is poopulated by generated content by Distilled CMS.
+Start HTML is an "empty" HTML document which is populated by generated content by Distilled CMS.

 Index HTML is a static copy of the above ready for production.
 Currently this is produced by cut-n-paste in the browser.